Frequently Asked Questions (FAQs) Concerning the Academic Affairs Review Process at UC Davis

 - What is the APM?

 The APM is the University of California Academic Personnel Manual ('the rules of the game'), which encompasses all university policies regarding academic employment.
-There are two components of the APM, one containing UC systemwide policies, and the other containing the UC Davis implemention of those policies.
-Policies in each manual with the same policy number must be read as parts to a whole.
-The web address for both components of the APM is: http://manuals.ucdavis.edu/apm/apm-toc.htm
+There are two components of the APM, one containing UC systemwide policies, and the other containing the UC Davis implementation of those policies.
+Policies in each manual with the same policy number must be read as parts to a whole (view the APM).

 Under Section II.
 Appointment and Promotion, the following sections may be helpful references: